annecss/2022WeavingCompositionThesis/WorkLog.md

 - -check abstratcs against library
 - discuss methodology of wscholia, why we start with iliad context, translate anad intereprate in relation to the iliad
 - -what are the form of our observations

+-work on comparison
+-churik aritcle
+-translations and organizaiton